VINEET-KUMAR-CODE/Election-2024/Description.md

-# 📝 Detailed Project Summary – Indian General Election 2024 Power BI Dashboard
+## 📝 Detailed Project Summary – Indian General Election 2024 Power BI Dashboard

-🌍 Introduction

 The Indian General Election 2024 was one of the largest democratic events in the world 🌎, with: